cancer-research-data-inside/lymphoma/Readme.md

 Initial result:
-We are able to improve the model accuracy from 86% to 97% The project is tempory on hold and wait for medical professinals input to make sure it is meaningful.
+We are able to improve the model accuracy from 86% to 97% The project is tempory on hold and waiting for medical professionals input to make sure it is meaningful.

 # Model test summary:
 ```